Skip to main content

 Award Partner SBS

-• Adele Ferguson and Chris Gillett, ABC, 7.30, ‘Financial Housing Prison
+• Adele Ferguson and Chris Gillett, ABC, 7.30 and ABC Investigations, ‘Financial Housing Prison

 • Nick McKenzie, Amelia Ballinger and Michael Bachelard, Nine, 60 Minutes, ‘The Power Player

-• The Sunday Mail and Courier-Mail Prayed Upon team, The Courier-Mail and The Sunday Mail, ‘Prayed Upon’ (1,2)
+• The Prayed Upon Team, The Courier-Mail and The Sunday Mail, ‘Prayed Upon’ (1,2)

 TELEVISION/VIDEO: CURRENT AFFAIRS LONG (OVER 20 MINUTES)